-The carbon stock changes from changes in living biomass from land changing to and from Croplands and Grasslands are based on Tier 1 methodology (see also Chapters 5 and 6).
+The carbon stock changes from changes in living biomass from Land changing to and from Croplands and Grasslands are based on Tier 1 methodology (see also Chapters 5 and 6), except for changes to and from 'Trees outside Forest' (Chapter 6).

 This report provides for a method for calculating carbon stock levels in soils for the various types of land use (Chapter 11).
-In principle, the CO2 emissions are calculated on the basis of changes in C stocks over specific time periods for specific types of land and could cover both losses (CO2 emissions or sources) or gains (CO2 sinks) for each land use category.
+In principle, the $CO_2$ emissions are calculated on the basis of changes in C stocks over specific time periods for specific types of land and could cover both losses ( $CO_2$ emissions or sources) or gains ( $CO_2$ sinks) for each land use category.